Design history · Basel school + grid-breaking typography

 2000

-Weingart’s most direct legacy is the generation of American postmodern typographers he trained at Basel and Brissago.
-Dan Friedman, April Greiman, Willi Kunz, Laurie Haycock Makela — each carried the Weingart vocabulary back to the United States in the 1970s.
-Together they formed the first recognisable American New Wave typographic idiom; the 1980s American postmodern typography movement is in significant part Weingart’s students.
+Weingart’s most direct legacy is the generation of American typographers he trained at Basel and Brissago.
+Dan Friedman, April Greiman, Willi Kunz, Laurie Haycock Makela — each carried the Weingart vocabulary back to the United States in the 1970s and applied it to American conditions.
+The 1980s American postmodern typography movement is in significant part a Basel export.

-His refusal of the Swiss-postmodern binary — holding onto typographic craft while breaking stylistic orthodoxy — offered a template that shaped typographic practice through the 1980s and 1990s and into early digital typography.
-Designers as different as Neville Brody, Emigre’s Rudy VanderLans and Zuzana Licko, Jonathan Barnbrook and Peter Bilak work on ground Weingart cleared.
+His refusal of the Swiss-postmodern binary — holding typographic craft while breaking stylistic orthodoxy — opened ground that designers across the 1980s and 1990s occupied.
+Neville Brody at The Face, Rudy VanderLans and Zuzana Licko at Emigre, Jonathan Barnbrook and Peter Bilak all work on terrain Weingart cleared, though none of them would describe their work as Weingart-derived.
+That is partly the measure of how completely his experiments were absorbed.

 Learn at TGDS